What are Lightroom Presets

 How to Use Lightroom Presets

-Lightroom Presets are very easy to use and Lightroom comes with some that Adobe have developed.
+Lightroom Presets are very easy to use and Lightroom comes with some that Adobe has developed.
 You’ll find these in the Develop module on the left side of the interface.
-Which Presets you have installed will depend on which version of Lightroom you’re using and if you’ve installed third party Presets.
+Which Presets you have installed will depend on which version of Lightroom you’re using and if you’ve installed third-party Presets.

 To use your presets: